omei-Lab/UrbanSound8k-with-ML/Readme.md

 ![alt text](images/flow.png)

-For the training phase, we follow the dataset’s original fold split by performing 9-fold cross-validation on folds 1–9 for model selection.
-Fold 10 is reserved as a hold-out test set for final evaluation.
+For the training phase, we follow the dataset’s original fold split by performing 10-fold cross-validation on folds 1–10 for model selection.
+Fold 10 will be also reserved as a hold-out test set for final evaluation.

 ---